 Hadijja also participated in training on proper farming methods and demonstrations that were being conducted at the epicentre.
 As a result of the food security training, her home is now well-equipped with food all the time.

 The women’s empowerment training has also played a large role in Hadijja’s life, as she is now better able to speak out and make decisions.
-At the epicenter Annual General Meeting (AGM), she contested for the position of epicenter Chairperson and won.
+At the Epicentre Annual General Meeting (AGM), she contested for the position of Epicentre Chairperson and won.
 Hadijja is now the new chairperson of Iganga Epicenter.
 When asked exactly who or what inspired her to go for the position, she says, “Most of the people I worked with talked a lot about how I am a good mobilizer and even encouraged me that I would be a good leader whom people would listen to and follow.
 When such a chance came, I could not let it go but give it a try.”